List of He-Man and the Masters of the Universe characters: Man-At-Arms

-The live action movie's portrayal of Man-At-Arms was similar to that of the cartoon, although he seemed to be a seasoned war veteran and possibly the biological father of Teela rather than adopted.
+The live-action film's portrayal of Man-At-Arms was similar to that of the original series, although he seemed to be a seasoned war veteran and possibly the biological father of Teela rather than adopted.

-The 2002 cartoon series' portrayal of the character was mostly consistent with that of Filmation.
-The show also reveals that Man-At-Arms served as one of King Randor's chief supporters back during the Great Unrest, before the Council of Elders informed then-Captain Randor that his destiny was to be King of Eternia.
+The 2002 show's portrayal of the character was mostly consistent with that of Filmation, but adds that Man-At-Arms served as one of King Randor's chief supporters back during the Great Unrest, before the Council of Elders informed then-Captain Randor that his destiny was to be King of Eternia.
 Man-At-Arms designs and builds weapons and other technology for the royal family; he also helps train the Royal Guard, Teela, Prince Adam, and the other Masters of the Universe.
 In the 2002 series, Man-At-Arms sports a short topknot, and the armor on his left arm transforms into a different built-in weapons and tools.
 This newer Man-At-Arms is also older, more grizzled, and has more of a military bearing than the original 1980s version.

-The original Man-At-Arms action figure comes with a club, but the character was rarely ever seen with it in the cartoon.
-The figure did not have the moustache seen on the character in the cartoon.
+The original Man-At-Arms action figure comes with a club, but the character was rarely ever seen with it in the series.
+The figure did not have the moustache seen on the character in the series.

+The Masters of the Universe Classics toyline had Duncan still a veteran of the Great Unrest and Fisto's brother.

 In the 2021 series, Man-At-Arms is depicted as a friend of Teela.

 Man-At-Arms was voiced by Alan Oppenheimer in the 1980s series, Garry Chalk in the 2002 series, Liam Cunningham in Masters of the Universe: Revelation, and Antony Del Rio in the 2021 series.
-In the 1980s live action movie, he is portrayed by Jon Cypher.
-In the upcoming 2026 movie he will be portrayed by Idris Elba.
+In the 1980s live-action film, he is portrayed by Jon Cypher.
+In the 2026 film, he is portrayed by Idris Elba.